mariloutb/Bulk-Operations/docs2/pages/documentations/options-log.md

 ```

 ## LogDump
-Allow you to retrieve event happening in your database when UseLogDump is enabled.
+Allows you to retrieve an event happening in your database when UseLogDump is enabled.

 ### Example
 ```csharp